Abortion debate: Public opinion

 A number of opinion polls around the world have explored public opinion regarding the issue of abortion.
 Results have varied from poll to poll, country to country, and region to region, while varying with regard to different aspects of the issue.

 In North America, a poll in April 2009 surveyed people in the United States about U.S. opinion on abortion; 18% said that abortion should be "legal in all cases", 28% said that abortion should be "legal in most cases", 28% said abortion should be "illegal in most cases" and 16% said abortion should be "illegal in all cases".
 A November 2005 poll in Mexico found that 73.4% think abortion should not be legalized while 11.2% think it should be.
-A May 2024 poll in Canada found that a majority of Canadians (80%) are in favour of a woman’s right to an abortion if she so chooses, while around one in ten (11%) are opposed, and 9% don’t know where they stand on the matter.
+A May 2024 poll in Canada found that a majority of Canadians (80%) are in favour of a woman's right to an abortion if she so chooses, while around one in ten (11%) are opposed, and 9% do not know where they stand on the matter.

 A May 2005 survey examined attitudes toward abortion in 10 European countries, asking respondents whether they agreed with the statement, "If a woman doesn't want children, she should be allowed to have an abortion".
 The highest level of approval was 81% (in the Czech Republic); the lowest was 47% (in Poland).
 In 2019, 58% of Poles supported abortion on request up to the 12th week of pregnancy.

 A 2021 study showed that abortion providers faced discrimination and termination in the workplace, death threats, harassment, and impacts to their private and personal lives for them and their families.
 The same study shows that the providers continue to work in the field due to their commitment to women's health and pro-choice cause.

 As of 2022, after the overturn of Roe vs Wade by the Supreme Court, a Wall Street Journal poll conducted in March showed that 60% of voters believed that abortion should be legal in most cases, an increase of 5% earlier in the year.
 29% of participates believed it should be illegal in most cases, except for endangerment of the woman, rape, or incest.
 Lastly, 6% said it should be illegal in all cases, down from 11% earlier that same year.
 A 2024 Pew Research Center poll reported 63% of Americans believed abortion should be legal in all or most cases.
 The poll found that the share of Americans living in states with abortion bans or restrictions who believe abortions should be easier to access has increased by 12%.
 This poll found little difference based on gender (61% of men generally supportive vs 64% of women) with education and especially religious affiliation being better predictive factors.
 It also shows that younger people tend to be more positive towards abortion with the 50-64 group being the most negative.